DigitalGrid/cfmessage/README.md

 });
 ```

+Note: Before you start adding messages you will have to start a session if you have not done that yet.

 Now you can start adding all the messages you want to use. below you can see some examples.

 Info messages: